wjoe113/IDS6938-SimulationTechniques/Homework2/Readme.md

 Run the same simulation and analyze your results similar to part (b) for the proper game of *Snakes and Ladders* for both methods.
 How often are the snakes and ladders used, how do the probability of finishing change, etc?
 What is the maximum and expected amount of moves for the game?
 Use charts and graphs to illustrate these points.

+* ANSWER: Everything Works!
+As seen below, because of the snakes and ladders, there is no definite possibilty of finishing.
+The Markov graph shows that even after 100 rolls the probability of finishing is still not 100%.
+The DTMC graph shows where players ended after 100 rolls, with only two players making it to the end.
+For Markov, as you increase the amount of rolls you approach a 92% probability of reaching the end.
+With DTMC you can expect to hit the end eventually, but there is no definite amount of rolls where you can expect to reach the end.

 | Markov |
 | ------------- |
 | ![](images/part2c/p2cmarkov.png?raw=true) |